GabrielNicolim/GabrielNicolim/README.md

 ## About Me

 Computer technician graduated from the Industrial Technical College "Prof. Isaac Portal Roldán".
 He has worked as a web development intern at UNESP-Universidade Estadual Paulista.
-Currently, he is an information systems student at UNESP and plays the role of Full Stack developer at Firework Web & Mobile.
+Currently, he is an information systems student at UNESP and plays the role of Full Stack developer at AlgoritmUx.

 ## Technologies